Academy of Management Discoveries

 Here are the four types of submissions that AMD publishes:

 - Traditional papers (with rare exception) are between 15 and 40 pages in length, not including references, tables, figures, or appendices.

-- Discoveries-in-Brief papers are creative, engaging narratives that are crafted in nontraditional ways.
-Please read the guidelines for more information about submitting a Discoveries-in-Brief manuscript.
+- Discoveries-through-Prose papers are creative, engaging narratives that are crafted in nontraditional ways.
+Please read the guidelines for more information about submitting a Discoveries-through-Prose manuscript.